Metastatic brain tumor

 Call your provider or go to the emergency room if you or someone you know suddenly becomes sluggish or has vision changes, or speech impairment, or has seizures that are new or different.

 National Cancer Institute website.
-Adult brain tumors treatment.
+Adult central nervous system tumors treatment (PDQ) - health professional version.